andi38/TPMS/README.md

 Once pressurized they transmit when pressure changes and any couple of minutes.
 Rotation of a bicycle wheel corresponding to about 4 to 8 km/h speed triggered more frequent transmissions.

-Short UUID (16 bit) "0x27a5" (byte 1 to 4), name "BR" (byte 5 to 8), and manufacturer data including checksum (byte 9 to 17) as shown above.
+Advertising Data Payload: Short UUID (16 bit) "0x27a5" (byte 1 to 4), name "BR" (byte 5 to 8), and manufacturer data including checksum (byte 9 to 17) as shown above.

 Sensor data could be received with ESP32 and BLE library.